Blog

 Not all damages come with a receipt.
 The physical pain, emotional trauma, and mental anguish following a serious accident are very real, and you deserve to be compensated for them.
 “Pain and suffering” refers to the physical discomfort and pain you experience from your injuries.
 Emotional distress covers the psychological impact, which can include anxiety, depression, fear, and post-traumatic stress disorder (PTSD).
 It also includes the loss of enjoyment of life—the inability to participate in hobbies, activities, and relationships you once valued.
 While no amount of money can erase this suffering, a fair settlement acknowledges its impact on your life.

-Property Damage and Other Financial Losses
+Getting Reimbursed for Property and Financial Losses

 Beyond your physical injuries, a truck accident almost always results in significant property damage.
 You can recover the full cost of repairing or replacing your vehicle and any other personal items that were damaged in the crash, such as a laptop, phone, or child car seat.
 Compensation also covers other out-of-pocket expenses you wouldn’t have had if not for the accident.
 This might include the cost of a rental car while yours is being repaired, transportation to medical appointments, or even hiring help for household chores you can no longer perform during your recovery.
 Every related expense should be documented and included in your claim.